Mulberries Organic Silk Farm Visits

 FARMSTAY

-COST: 55 USD per night
+COST: 55 USD per person/per night

 Includes: Breakfast, lunch and dinner